What is the Current Situation with Climate Change, and What do We Need to Understand about It?

 Anyone who’s opened a newspaper in the last five years will have noticed a gradual increase in the urgency of the debate.

-From Greta Thunberg, to King Charles, to the CEOs of oil companies, everyone seems to have a strongly held opinion on.
+From celebrities, to students, to CEOs, there are a lot of voices struggling to be heard in the climate discussion.
 The way to cut through this noise is to understand the phenomenon itself.

-It’s worth taking the time to truly understand what is behind the fever-pitch that this discussion has reached.
+It’s worth taking the time to truly understand the fundamentals that inform this debate.
 This is the science of climate change – and it may just be the most important issue of any of our lifetimes.